briandrum/codes.forchagrin.com/_chapters/chapter-331-operation-generally.md

         2. _(B)_ When preparing for a left turn;

-        3. _(C)_ When the driver must necessarily drive in a lane other than the right-hand lane to continue on the driver’s intended route.
+        3. _(C)_ When the driver must necessarily drive in a lane other than the right-hand lane to continue on the driver's intended route.

-    2. _(2)_ Nothing in subsection (b)(1) of this section requires a driver of a slower vehicle to compromise the driver’s safety to allow overtaking by a faster vehicle.
+    2. _(2)_ Nothing in subsection (b)(1) of this section requires a driver of a slower vehicle to compromise the driver's safety to allow overtaking by a faster vehicle.

 3. _(c)_ Upon any roadway having four or more lanes for moving traffic and